 Best States For Solar Power by Installed Solar Capacity

-California!
-With more than 21,000 megawatts of installed solar capacity, the Golden State easily leads the country in solar production - enough to power 5.4 million homes!1 In fact, at 4,300 megawatts, the next state on the list doesn’t even come close (North Carolina, enough to power 486,339 homes).
-Here’s the full top-10 list from 2018:2
+With more than 21,000 megawatts of installed solar capacity, California easily leads all fifty U.S. states in solar electricity production - enough to power 5.4 million homes!1 In fact, at 4,300 megawatts, the next state on the list doesn’t even come close (North Carolina, enough to power 486,339 homes).
+Here’s the top-10 best states for solar power from 2018:2

 - California - 21,074 MW